SitecorePowerShell/Book/scripting.md

   * Runtime
  3. The *Context* chunk:
   * Context - Specifies the current item in the script.
 Often denoted as a *.* (dot) or *$pwd* (present working directory).
   * Session - Specifies the session to use when executing the script.
 Resused sessions live in the *HttpSession*.
+ 4. The *Text Editor*:
+  * This is where you type all the commands for the script.
+ 5. The